metrico/influxdb_iox/docs/testing.md

 ### Running

-The end to end tests are run using the `cargo test --test end_to_end` command, after setting the `TEST_INTEGRATION` and `TEST_INFLUXDB_IOX_CATALOG_DSN` environment variables.
-NOTE if you don't set these variables the tests will "pass" locally (really they will be skipped).
+The end to end tests are run using the `cargo test --test end_to_end` command.
+By default these tests run with a file based sqlite catalog.

+To ensure the tests run against an external catalog (such as posgres) you must set both the `TEST_INTEGRATION` and `TEST_INFLUXDB_IOX_CATALOG_DSN` environment variables.

+NOTE if you don't set `TEST_INTEGRATION` but do set `TEST_INFLUXDB_IOX_CATALOG_DSN` the tests will "pass" locally (really they will be skipped).

 For example, you can run this docker compose to get postgres running: